Saturation-Aware Angular Velocity Estimation: Extending the Robustness of SLAM to Aggressive Motions: RELATED WORK

 \section{RELATED WORK}

-~ In this section, we list recent work in the literature focused on localization and mapping under aggressive motions.
-In particular, we explain how they were not tested and would not work in cases where gyroscope saturations occur.
-Then, we highlight existing~\ac{GF}-\ac{INS} methods, aiming to estimate the angular velocity of a robot when gyroscope measurements are saturated.
-Lastly, we analyze lidar \ac{SLAM} datasets and demonstrate that they are not suited to test our angular velocity estimation method.
+~ In this section, we describe recent work in the literature focused on localization and mapping under aggressive motions.
+In particular, we explain how these approaches were not tested or would not function in cases where gyroscope saturations occur during aggressive motions.
+Then, we describe existing~\ac{GF}-\ac{INS} methods, aiming to estimate the angular velocity of a robot when gyroscope measurements are saturated.
+Lastly, we analyze mechanical lidar \ac{SLAM} datasets and demonstrate that they are not suited to test our angular velocity estimation method.